bioboot/bimm143_F20/setup.md

 We will use [Zoom](https://ucsd.zoom.us) on a weekly basis for office hours and other meetings.
 Please make sure you have Zoom installed and running to allow you to join these meetings.

 ### The data analysis environment **R** and **RStudio**
 R Binaries for Windows, MacOSX and Linux can be downloaded and installed from [CRAN](http://cran.r-project.org/index.html) (Comprehensive R Archive Network).
 If possible download the latest binary version of R for your operating system.
-As of course launch (Sept 18) the latest release (2018-07-02, "Feather Spray") is R-3.5.1.
+As of course launch (Sept 18) the latest release (2020-06-22, "Taking Off Again") is R-4.0.2.

 After installing R itself we recommend installing [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download) (version 1.1.456 or above), a slick visual interface for R. **N.B.** You will want the Open Source **FREE** desktop version.